mozilla-services/userplex/modules/github/README.md

 Features:

       - supports an `enforce2fa` boolean parameter that audits and removes users without 2FA if `delete` is enabled.
-      - correlates LDAP users with Github usernames via the `ldapuid` <=> `localuid` mapping
+      - correlates LDAP users with Github usernames using mozldap's GetUserGithubByUID, requires githubProfile attribute set for the LDAP user.
-            - identifies which teams users are in an organization, adds them to all teams listed in the config if they are members of the requisite LDAP groups- adds users to an organization if they are in the mapping regardless of teams specified if `create` is enabled
+      - identifies which teams users are in an organization, adds them to all teams listed in the config if they are members of the requisite LDAP groups - adds users to an organization if they are in the mapping regardless of teams specified if `create` is enabled
+            - requires `userplexteamname` and will add users to `userplexteamname`
       - deletes these users from Github organizations if they are present, in `userplexteamname`, unaccounted for in LDAP, and `delete` is enabled
             - Note: does NOT remove users from teams that are not represented in config (intentionally)

 Config explanations:

       - credentials:
             - oauthtoken: a Github OAuth2 or Personal Access Token
       - parameters:
-            - useldapgithubaccountmapping: indicates whether to use the Github field in LDAP as opposed to the uidmap in config to map LDAP usernames to Github usernames
             - userplexteamname: the name of a team within your Github organization that has userplexed users
             - enforce2fa: enforces 2FA, removing users w/o it
             - organizations: a list of Github organizations for userplex to manage (supports multiple for the same set of LDAP users!)